tomatolog/manticore/doc/sphinx.rst

-NEAR operator, added in 2.0.1-beta, is a generalized version of a proximity operator.
+**NEAR operator** , added in 2.0.1-beta, is a generalized version of a proximity operator.
 The syntax is ``NEAR/N`` , it is case-sensitive, and no spaces are allowed between the NEAR keyword, the slash sign, and the distance value.